Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 Did God Stop the World?

 Joshua needed an extended day to defeat his enemy.
-Suppose daylight appears when your area of earth turns toward the sun.
-In that case, some may deduce that the rotation of mother-earth would need to be slowed down or entirely stopped if you want your space to stay in the sun's light longer.
-Some scientists surmise that the event in the Biblical book of Joshua 10 was an apparition or an eclipse.
+As mentioned earlier, 20th Century scientists say that it takes twenty-four hours for the earth to make one complete spin on its axis.
+As the planet rotates, daylight appears when your area of land turns toward the sun.
+In that case, some may conclude that the planet's rotation would need to be slowed down or entirely stopped if you want your space to stay in the sun's light longer.
+Can we, therefore, scientifically deduce that God slowed down or even stopped the world for Joshua?
+Some scientists surmise that the event in the Biblical book of Joshua was simply an apparition or an eclipse.
 However, Joshua did not ask for an image or an eclipse's shade; he asked for more daylight.

-Joshua's long day poses a big problem for scientific deductions.
-Earth is traveling through space at about 68,000 miles an hour.
+Joshua's long day, which consisted of the sun standing still and the moon halting in its place, poses a big problem for 20th Century scientific deductions.
+According to 20th Century scientific calculations, the earth travels through space at about 68,000 miles an hour.
 It spins on its axis at approximately 1,068 miles per hour.
 Those figures imply that the whole solar system would have to stand still for the sun to stay in one spot.
-Our earth, which moves in an elliptical orbit around the sun, would have to stop.
-The moon, moving around mother-earth, would also have to stop.
-Imagine what would happen if the earth suddenly stopped.
+Our planet, which moves in an elliptical orbit around the sun, would have to stop.
+The moon, moving around the earth, would also have to stop.
+Now let's imagine what would happen if the world suddenly stopped.

 Just imagine if you were traveling in an open-top car at one thousand miles an hour and the car suddenly stopped.
 Such a sudden stop would propel you out of the vehicle at one thousand miles an hour.
 The results would not be pretty.
 Now imagine Joshua and his soldiers fighting on the battlefield, and the earth suddenly stopped.
 Such a sudden stop would jerk him and his soldiers into the air at one thousand miles an hour.
 Such a sudden stop would cause worldwide catastrophes.